-4. Input Extension Events
+Input Extension Events

-Events accessed through the input extension are analogous to the core input events, but have different event types.
-They are of types DeviceKeyPress, DeviceKeyRelease, DeviceButtonPress, DeviceButtonRelease, DeviceDeviceMotionNotify, DeviceProximityIn, DeviceProximityOut, and DeviceValuator.
+Events accessed through the input extension analogous the are core but have different event They events. types. types DeviceKeyPress, DeviceKeyRelease, DeviceButtonPress, DeviceButtonRelease, DeviceDeviceMotionNotify, DeviceProximityIn, DeviceProximityOut, DeviceValuator.
 These event types are not constants.
 Instead, they are external integers defined by the input extension.
 Their actual values will depend on which extensions are supported by a server, and the order in which they are initialized.